QafooLabs/TimePlanner/README.md

     git submodule update --init

-To run the project just execute the following command:

-    ant serve

-Then open the URL echo'ed on the command line, and you should be fine.
-All required project initializations should already be included.
 The prerequisites for this projects are:

 * PHP >= 5.5